Preston Pearson: Legacy

 Throughout his NFL career, Pearson was used frequently as a rusher, receiver, and kickoff returner on special teams.
-He played for some of the most famous teams of his era, and played in five Super Bowls (Super Bowl III, IX, X, XII, and XIII) – tied for third most all-time with a number of players, behind Tom Brady at 10 and Stephen Gostkowski and Mike Lodish at six (as of January 2025).
+He played for some of the most famous teams of his era, and played in five Super Bowls (Super Bowl III, IX, X, XII, and XIII) – tied for fourth most all-time with a number of players, behind Tom Brady at 10 and Stephen Gostkowski and Mike Lodish at six (as of January 2025).
 The three coaches for whom he played, Don Shula, Chuck Knoll and Tom Landry were selected among the ten greatest coaches in the first 100 years of the NFL.
 Two of the running backs who took his starting job, Franco Harris and Tony Dorsett, are in the Hall of Fame.

 In his 14 NFL seasons, he rushed for 3,609 yards, caught 254 passes for 3,095 yards, returned seven punts for 40 yards, and gained 2,801 yards on kickoff returns.
 Overall, Pearson gained 9,545 total yards and scored 33 touchdowns (17 rushing, 13 receiving, two kickoff returns and one fumble recovery).
 He was the first player to appear in the Super Bowl with 3 different teams.

 Pearson also holds the distinction of being one of the few, if not the only, players to have been led by Don Shula, Chuck Noll, and Tom Landry — three of the greatest coaches in NFL history with eight Super Bowl titles among them.
 Not only were his coaches Hall of Famers, but also his quarterbacks (Johnny Unitas, Terry Bradshaw, and Roger Staubach) and some of his fellow running backs (Lenny Moore, Franco Harris, and Tony Dorsett) are enshrined in Canton.